jetcoder/sgoravsky.ai/README.md

 # Disclaimer

-This code is for educational purposes only and should not be used in production environments.
+This code is for demonstration purposes only and should not be used in production environments.

-# CloudMart
+# Sergey Goravsky Agent

-A simple static e-commerce demo website with a blue and white theme, featuring a chat widget powered by GenAI.
+A simple static demo website with a blue and white theme, featuring a chat widget powered by GenAI.
 Built with Flask for easy deployment on AWS LightSail using Docker.

 ## Features
-- Blue and white modern e-commerce UI
+- Blue and white modern UI
 - Three demo products
 - Floating chat widget (bottom right) powered by LLM
 - Fast, simple, and ready for container deployment

 ## License
 MIT